feedthegood/home/README.md

 To use this repository simply search at https://feedthegood.github.io/home.
 I hope something here makes you smile.

+Also, feel free to post something in the discussions area:

 Here’s to happiness and love,

 Billy